nrwl/nx/docs/nx-cloud/features/explain-with-ai.md

 ![enable ai features](/nx-cloud/features/ai-features.png)

-AI features are available only for the [Nx Cloud Pro plan](/pricing).
-If you are on the Hobby plan, you can start a free trial to test AI features in your workspace.
+AI features are available only for the [Nx Cloud Team plan](/pricing).

 ## Using Explain with AI